catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - [ ] Import styled from "styled-components".
 - [ ] The StyledP styles the p using styled with text-align set to center.

+### FileUploader component

+- [ ] Create a FileUploader component folder with an index.js file.
+- [ ] In the index.js file use the logic from the FileUploader.js file in https://codesandbox.io/p/sandbox/test-upload-conversion-csv-4-cfd2zh?file=%2Fsrc%2FFileUploader.js%3A1%2C1.
+- [ ] Remove the import "./styles.css";
+- [ ] Make a default import of CenteredDiv from "../CenteredDiv".
+- [ ] Make a default import of Button from "../Button".
+- [ ] In the function return replace the div element by the CenteredDiv component.
+- [ ] In the function return replace the button element by the Button component.
+Remove the className attribute.

 ### UploadData component

 - [ ] Add a UploadData component folder and inside create an index.js file.